“Nobody Knows Anything”

 After the standalone events of the previous three episodes, “Nobody Knows Anything” gets us back into the thick of the main mob action.
 The first couple of scenes buzz with a Tarantino-like energy.
 Big Pussy throws his back out while at a whorehouse, one that crooked cop Vin Makazian frequents.
 A quite random “4 Days Later” title card leads to a crackling scene where the feds bust Pussy and fellow capo Jimmy Altieri for drugs and guns.
 Pussy tries to make a run for it, but he’s Big Pussy after all and doesn’t get far.
 Not five minutes into the episode and it’s already brimming with intensity.

-Can it keep up?
+Will the pace keep up?
 It’s not action upon action obviously, but, yes, the episode does not relent.
 No detours into gangsta rap or country-club golf.
 “Nobody Knows Anything” is strict mob action through and through.

 Sal “Big Pussy” Bonpensiero has been a minor player so far.
 He has carved a distinct personality in the show, yet he’s not as distinguished as Paulie or Silvio, say.
 From what we have seen of him, though, he’s been a very friendly and funny guy, someone whom Tony loves and respects.
 Other than Vin Makazian’s word, nothing in this episode truly proves that Big Pussy is a rat.
-Yet once the idea is floated, it’s hard to look at him the same way.
+Yet, once the idea is floated, it’s hard to look at him the same way.
 His excuses do seem plausible, but, considering the newfound facts, they are hard to buy.

 In fact, it seems Pussy knows that Tony and the others know, else why would he be acting so weird and elusive?
 Yet, in the end, nobody knows anything and no truth is certain—Pussy has disappeared.